lwYeo/SoliditySHA3Miner/SoliditySHA3Miner/Readme.txt

-  allowIntel              Allow to use Intel GPU (OpenCL) (default: true) allowAMD                Allow to use AMD GPU (OpenCL) (default: true) allowCUDA               Allow to use Nvidia GPU (CUDA) (default: true) intelIntensity          GPU (Intel OpenCL) intensity (default: 20.5, decimals allowed) listAmdDevices          List of all AMD (OpenCL) devices in this system and exit (device ID: GPU name) amdDevice               Comma separated list of AMD (OpenCL) devices to use (default: all devices) amdIntensity            GPU (AMD OpenCL) intensity (default: auto, decimals allowed) listCudaDevices         List of all CUDA devices in this system (device ID: GPU name) cudaDevice              Comma separated list of CUDA devices to use (default: all devices) cudaIntensity           GPU (CUDA) intensity (default: auto, decimals allowed)
+  allowIntel              Allow to use Intel GPU (OpenCL) (default: true) allowAMD                Allow to use AMD GPU (OpenCL) (default: true) allowCUDA               Allow to use Nvidia GPU (CUDA) (default: true) intelIntensity          GPU (Intel OpenCL) intensity (default: 17, decimals allowed) listAmdDevices          List of all AMD (OpenCL) devices in this system and exit (device ID: GPU name) amdDevice               Comma separated list of AMD (OpenCL) devices to use (default: all devices) amdIntensity            GPU (AMD OpenCL) intensity (default: 24.056, decimals allowed) listCudaDevices         List of all CUDA devices in this system (device ID: GPU name) cudaDevice              Comma separated list of CUDA devices to use (default: all devices) cudaIntensity           GPU (CUDA) intensity (default: auto, decimals allowed)